GruberMarkus/Export-RecipientPermissions/docs/README.md

 The following outputs are created:
 - Export-RecipientPermissions_Output_Modified.csv
 	The original permission input file, reduced to the rows that have a connection with the recipient input file.
-	Enhanced with information if a grantor or trustee are part of the initial recipient file or have to be migrated additionally.
+	Enhanced with information if a grantor or trustee is part of the initial recipient file or has to be migrated additionally to keep permission chains working.
 	Enhanced with information which single permissions start permissions chains outside the initial recipients.
--	Get-DependentRecipients_OriginalInput.csv
-	The original recipient input file for documentation purposes.
 -	Get-DependentRecipients_Output_AdditionalRecipients.csv
 	List of additional recipients.
 Format: "Primary SMTP address;Recipient type;Environment".
 -	Get-DependentRecipients_Output_AllRecipients.csv
 	Lists of all initial and additional recipients, including their recipient type and environment.
 Format: "Primary SMTP address;Recipient type;Environment".
 -	Get-DependentRecipients_Output_AllRecipients.gml
 	All recipients and their permissions in a graphical representation.
 The gml (Graph Modeling Language) file format used is human readable.
-Free tools like yEd Graph Editor, Gephi and others can be used to easily create visual representations from this file.
+Free tools like yWorks yEd Graph Editor, Gephi and others can be used to easily create visual representations from this file.
-	You can use the file "OUs.csv" to have mailboxes grouped by OUs and their friendly names.
 -	Get-DependentRecipients_Output_Summary.txt
 	Number of initial recipients, number of additional recipients, number of total recipients, number of root cause mailbox permissions.